Movatterモバイル変換

 Thecoat of arms of Pennsylvania

-TheBattle of Gettysburg, fought in July 1863 aroundGettysburg, was the deadliest battle of theAmerican Civil War with over 50,000Union andConfederate fatalities, and resulted in a repulsion of the Confederacy's invasion of the North.
-Throughout the late 19th and 20th centuries, the state's steel production and manufacturing-based economy contributed to the development of much of the nation's early infrastructure, including key bridges, skyscrapers, and military hardware used in U.S.-led victories inWorld War I,World War II, and theCold War.
+TheBattle of Gettysburg, fought in July 1863 aroundGettysburg, was the bloodiest battle of theAmerican Civil War with over 51,000Union andConfederate casualties, and resulted in a repulsion of the Confederacy's invasion of the North.
+Throughout the late 19th and 20th centuries, the state'ssteel production and manufacturing-based economy contributed to the development of much of the nation's early infrastructure, including key bridges, skyscrapers, and military hardware used in U.S.-led victories inWorld War I,World War II, and theCold War.
+In the 21st century, Pennsylvania has garnered the nickname "Cellicon State" for the central role of Philadelphia and Pittsburgh in the development ofimmunotherapies to treat different cancers.
 (Full article...)

 Featured article -show another